Yeetrew/Tiktok-Botter/README.md

 # TikTok Botter
 Educational Purposes Only.
-Contact Dreamer#5114 for assistance.
+Contact Juanto#6799 for assistance.

-Tool That Uses Zefoy To Bot Your TikTok Follow, Hearts, Views, & Shares!
+Tool That Uses To Bot Your TikTok Follow, Hearts, Views, & Shares!
 Update: Revamped, Updated the Xpath, Added custom botting option
 _______________________
 ## Instructions